halilintar8/wp2/README.md

 # wp2

-docker-compose up
+- docker-compose up

-docker stack deploy -c stack.yml wordpress (or docker-compose -f stack.yml up), example command if using file name
+- docker stack deploy -c stack.yml wordpress (or docker-compose -f stack.yml up), this is an example command if using file name